graphql/graphql-spec/spec/Section 3 -- Type System.md

 Tagged types have the potential to be invalid if incorrectly defined.
 This set of rules must be adhered to by every Tagged type in a GraphQL schema.

-1. A Tagged type must define one or more members.
+1. A Tagged type must define one or more member fields.
-2. For each member of a Tagged type:
+2. For each member field of a Tagged type:
-   1. The member must have a unique name within that Tagged type;
-      no two members may share the same name.
+   1. The member field must have a unique name within that Tagged type; no two member fields may share the same name.
-   2. The member must not have a name which begins with the characters {"__"} (two underscores).
+   2. The member field must not have a name which begins with the characters {"__"} (two underscores).
 3. {IsOutputType(taggedType)} and {IsInputType(taggedType)} cannot both be {false}.

-### Member Deprecation
+### Member Field Deprecation

-Members in a Tagged type may be marked as deprecated as deemed necessary by the application.
-It is still legal to query for these members on outputs or supply these members in inputs (to ensure existing clients are not broken by the change), but the members should be appropriately treated in documentation and tooling.
+Member fields in a Tagged type may be marked as deprecated as deemed necessary by the application.
+It is still legal to query for these member fields on outputs or supply these member fields in inputs (to ensure existing clients are not broken by the change), but the member fields should be appropriately treated in documentation and tooling.

 When using the type system definition language, `@deprecated` directives are used to indicate that a field is deprecated: